Ødelæggelserne fra Marawi-belejringen i 2017. – Fotografi taget af Johary Lumna.

 Rehousing the local philippines

 In some of the most vulnerable area, there is no choice but to rehouse the people affected by the disasters, and we will ensure that the new settlements will have a sufficient infrastructure and offer ways of income, so the prerequisites are there for them to establish a normal life again.
+Our main ambition is though to avoid rehousing if possible, if the analysis shows that sufficient infrastructure can be established in the villages.
+Our ambitions are therefore to strengthen the local communities, in whatever way seems best for them.

 Our project was implemented in three local rural villages in Guinobatan, with aproximately 16.000 residents.
 We have picked these areas because they were the most recommended for rehousing and because the local government had reached out to SAC Legazpi to get help in handling the situation.
 Hence, our job should be to rehouse some of the most vulnerable families, and help those who do not have the possibility of rehousing.
 Here, we used our barangay disaster risk sensitive shelter planning (BDRSSP) - an approach to implement necessary infrastructural measures and organize the local residents so that their voices and needs are heard by the government.
 The project ends in spring 2024.